 If your school does not use scores to assign students into groups, then you may have data that looks different, which just means you need to look at different methods for success.
 For example, your school may use benchmark scores instead of state assessments.
 Maybe some students missed benchmarks by a small margin (below 70%) and others scored below expectations (below 60%).

 If this is the case in your school, you could organize reteach groups based on benchmark scores.
 For instance, students who scored below the department average would be placed in one group and those who missed benchmarks by a small margin would be in another.

 Scenario #3: Students Missed Benchmarks or Scored Below Expectations, PLUS Students “Flunked” the SST

 Even if your school only uses test scores to assign students into groups to implement your reteaching strategies, some students may have “flunked” the SST.
 This means that they scored below 50% on the unit test after teaching it.

 You can label these two groups “reteach” and “independent practice.”
-The reteach group will go over the same skills as a whole class, while the independent practice group gets a separate set of strategies to work through.
+The reteach group will go over the same skills and main ideas as a whole class, while the independent practice group gets a separate set of strategies to work through.
 This is going to work better for your students because you can address both the needs of students who missed benchmarks by a small margin and those whose scores were well below expectations.